Growth doesn't just happen, it's inspired.

 At night, camp gets transformed.
 From a military battle field to a country hoe-down, each night takes campers to an entirely new, world.
-This summer's theme nights will be posted in the spring of 2014.
+New theme nights will be posted in the spring of 2015.

 Tenacious Clean Up - Campers clean their cabins and have them graded.
 Winner of the week has a party.